 What you need know about a 401(k) plan or IRA loan

 It is possible to borrow from a 401(k) plan.
-However, while most plans allow borrowing, you should contact your plan administrator to learn more about the details of such a loan (e.g. qualifications, interest rate, payback period, etc.).
+However, while most plans allow borrowing, it’s best to contact your plan administrator to learn more about the details of such a loan (e.g., qualifications, interest rate, payback period, etc.).
 If you rolled the 401(k) assets into an IRA, you would not take a loan from the IRA.
 You can only take money from an IRA for qualified purposes.
 Paying off debt is not one of them.
-Rather, the transaction would be deemed a distribution.
-Also you would be taxed at your ordinary income tax rate, plus be assessed a 10 percent penalty.
+Instead of a loan, the transaction would be deemed a distribution.
+Also you would be taxed at your ordinary income tax rate, plus be assessed a 10% penalty.

 Just don’t do it